beta-tester/RPi-PXE-Server/README.md

 # install-pxe-server
 setup a Raspberry Pi as a PXE-Server.<br />
 it is a private project i have made for myself.<br />
-i did not keeped an eye on network security.
+i did not keeped an eye on network security.<br />
+**the script will override some existing configurations**

 **USE IT AT YOUR OWN RISK.**